🧩 Aggregate Roots

 Aggregates are the core building blocks of your domain model — they encapsulate state and enforce invariants through event-driven or state-driven updates.

 In Pillar, all aggregates implement the interface AggregateRoot.
-If your aggregate is using event sourcing, instead implement the EventSourcedAggregateRoot interface and use the trait RecordsEvents, which provides a consistent pattern for recording and applying domain events.
+If your aggregate is using event sourcing, instead implement the EventSourcedAggregateRoot interface and use the trait EventSourcing, which provides a consistent pattern for recording and applying domain events.

 Example (Event-Sourced Aggregate)